 The academics and energy industry consultants have been researching on subjects like whether an apartment is more energy efficient than a single-family home.
 This is a boiling topic throughout the globe.
-People are becoming more considerate towards minimising the carbon footprints.
-The need to minimise the carbon footprint and enhance the energy efficiency bears significance in the long run apart from being relevant today.
+People are becoming more considerate towards minimizing the carbon footprints.
+The need to minimize the carbon footprint and enhance the energy efficiency bears significance in the long run apart from being relevant today.

 In India, top real estate companies are introducing new techniques to reduce carbon footprints.
 This trend is more visible in the metro cities.
 However, one needs to perform a comparative analysis of the efficacy of a home and an apartment regarding energy efficiency.

 However, there is no one-size-fits-all policy for energy conservation.
-The basic characteristic of multifamily communities and apartment owners should be technically analysed to come to a solid conclusion.
+The basic characteristic of multifamily communities and apartment owners should be technically analyzed to come to a solid conclusion.

 The matter is of high importance hence the analysis parameters should be more justified.
 Per household energy consumption is a better metric than the per square foot analysis.
 According to the eminent real estate companies based in Kolkata and Delhi, the energy needs of the residents vary according to their age.
 Therefore, per square foot analysis cannot do a proper justice to the topic in discussion.

-Recent results favouring apartments over standalone homes are leading buyers to follow the suite.
+Recent results favoring apartments over standalone homes are leading buyers to follow the suite.
 One of the many benefits of owning an apartment is energy conservation.
 Community living keeps you healthy and happy.

 Save energy.
 Save earth.
 Save humanity.